 Too many business books are written by people at the very top — the billion-dollar founders, the Harvard MBAs, the venture-backed success stories.
 This isn't that book.

-Six Pringles is written for the entrepreneur who works with their hands and their mind, who makes payroll, hires imperfect people, navigates crises without a safety net, and wonders — more often than they admit — if it's all worth it.
+Six Pringles is written for the everyday entrepreneur — the people that work hard to make payroll, hire imperfect people, navigate crises without a safety net, and wonder — more often than they admit — if it's all worth it.
+It is.

 "I did as many things right as I did wrong.
 This book is an honest look at both — because that's the only kind of advice worth giving."